Email Modularization

 Role & Deliverables

-I collaborated with the Product Manager and Developers on end-to-end UI/UX design, from problem definition to final delivery.
+Collaborated with Product Management and Development teams on end-to-end UI/UX design, from problem definition to final delivery.

 looks_3